 Without oxygen, your body wouldn’t be able to produce the energy it needs to fuel your muscles.
 Oxygen helps your body to produce the ATP your muscles need, and ensures that you can activate fatty acids and burn them for energy as well.

 In fact, the more oxygen present in your blood during the workout, the more fatty acids you can burn.
 It’s why low-intensity steady state exercise is considered so effective for long-term fat burning.
 If you burn through your glycogen stores during your strength training workout, by the time you hit the treadmill your body is mostly running on fatty acids and oxygen.
 A 30-minute jog will burn fat almost exclusively, helping you to achieve serious fat loss with less time invested!

 Taking it to the next level

-This research has even been used to help enhance BELDT Labs’ most popular fat-burning supplement, SKALD: Oxydynamic Fat Scorcher By leveraging a key component studied for its role in bronchodilation, which is the relaxation and expansion of respiratory airways, SKALD is designed to help users experience improved fat loss by way of elevated blood oxygen levels combined with its various lipolytic (fat releasing), thermogenic (heat generating), and energy-boosting properties, as well as its notable effects on appetite suppression.
+This research has even been used to help enhance BELDT Labs’ most popular fat-burning supplement, SKALD: Oxydynamic Fat Scorcher By leveraging key components studied for their role in respiratory support, SKALD is designed to help users experience improved fat loss by way of elevated blood oxygen levels combined with its various lipolytic (fat releasing), thermogenic (heat generating), and energy-boosting properties, as well as its notable effects on appetite suppression.